man7ober/docker-repos/README.md

 **Flags :**

--n - named container
+- n - named container

--f - forcefully remove
+- f - forcefully remove

--a - list all containers
+- a - list all containers

--it - run the container in interactive mode
+- it - run the container in interactive mode

--p - for exposing port
+- p - for exposing port

--v - volumes for store/mount data
+- v - volumes for store/mount data

 **Volumes :**